teostaniszewski/electric-car-rental-system/README.md

 Python 3.11

-Later Python versions removed the `imghdr` module used by AppJar, so the project includes a compatibility may not be adapted for new versions.
+Later Python versions removed the `imghdr` module used by AppJar, so the project may not be adapted for new versions.

 ## Author
 Teo Staniszewski